DynamoRIO/drmemory/README.md

 accesses to un-reserved thread local storage slots.

-Dr. Memory operates on unmodified application binaries running on Windows, Linux, or Mac on commodity IA-32 and AMD64 hardware.
+Dr. Memory operates on unmodified application binaries running on Windows, Linux, Mac, or Android on commodity IA-32, AMD64, and ARM hardware.

 Dr. Memory is released under an LGPL license and binary packages are [available for